What is Problem Solving

 2) Feel More Confident: When you understand what exactly the problem is and how to fix it, you feel more confident.
 You get to know what to do next, and that helps you stay calm and feel in control.

 3) Save Time and Effort: A good solution can stop a problem from happening again.
-You don’t have to deal with it over and over, thereby saving time and energy.
+You don’t have to deal with it repeatedly, thereby saving time and energy.
 It also helps you finish tasks more quickly and easily.

 4) Be More Creative: Solving problems can help you think in new ways.
 You can come up with fresh ideas and try better methods.
 This helps you learn, grow, and improve how you usually do things.